Diagnosis & Tests

 Oral Glucose Tolerance Test

 In this test, a blood sample is taken before you drink a sugary beverage, and again 2 or 3 hours after.
 This test is usually used if your fasting blood glucose test was normal, but your symptoms make your healthcare provider suspect that you have pre-diabetes or type 2 diabetes.
+This test has become less common for diagnosis in older adults.

 Casual or Random (non-fasting) Blood Glucose Test